 Ottobeuren is an old settlement, according to legends established by someone named Uot in the 5th century.
 Hence it got its name - first Uotbeuren, later transformed into Ottobeuren.

 Benedictine abbey was founded here in 764 AD - thus it is older than most contemporary states and cities!
-Abbey was founded by Blessed Toto and dedicated to two saints: Alexander of Rome (died as a martyr circa 130 AD) and Theodor of Sion (first bishop of Valais, died circa 400 AD).
+Abbey was founded by Blessed Toto and dedicated to two saints: Alexander of Rome (died as a martyr sometimes around 130 AD) and Theodor of Sion (first bishop of Valais, died around 400 AD).

 In coming centuries Ottobeuren Abbey became an important institution.

 In the 11th century the discipline in the abbey was in decline - and then abbot Adalhalm in 1082 introduced Hirsau reforms, aiming at strict discipline.
 He and his successor Rupert I rebuilt and reconstructed the dilapidated buildings.

 In 1299 Ottobeuren got the status of imperial abbey - it was answerable directly to the emperor of the Holy Roman Empire and thus comparable to a small country.

 In the early 15th century abbey was in decline again - there were only some six - eight monks in it.
 Later though it regained its influence.

 In 1710 new and ambitious abbot - Rupert Ness came.
 He ordered to remove the old buildings and completely new structures were built.
 Present monastery - one of most magnificent buildings in Swabia - was built in the trendy Late Baroque style in 1711 - 1725.